Cmohan/basic-gatsby-md-blog/README.md

 context: { slug: post.fields.slug, },
 ```

-The last step to making these posts real pages it the template that will be filled with the post information.
+The last step to making these posts real pages is the template that will be filled with the post information.
 Create `src/components/post-page-template.js`, or whatever you set in the For-Each loop of the page creation function, and open it.
 Paste in this code:

 ```jsx
 import { graphql } from 'gatsby'